visualjerk/vue-cion-design-system/src/styleguide/docs/Introduction.md

-## Vue Design System
+## CION - Vue Design System

-This Design System provides us with essential components and guidelines to achieve a consistent user experience accross our applications.
+This Design System provides our team with essential components and guidelines to achieve a consistent user experience accross our applications.

 ### How to use it